GovTechSG/CFT-Docs/vpc/connect.md

 ## Step 6: Test connectivity

 Test the connectivity.
-Use any of the following ways:
+Use any of the following ways.

+?> **Note:** Ensure that the necessary security group rules and NACLS are allowed for connectivity between your instance and the endpoint.

+### Option 1: Use nslookup commands

 - Use `nslookup` on your egress resource to verify DNS resolution: